afvillaverde/NLcontrollability/Python/README.md

 # NLcontrollability_py
-  Python toolbox for analysing controllability and accessibility of nonlinear systems.
+  Python scripts for analysing controllability and accessibility of nonlinear systems.

 # To use NLcontrollability you need to: